ciencialatitud0/EPIC_3/EPIC_3/info/Dorothy_Coding_Challenge.md

 Out of the selected 13 teams we received solutions to the challenges from 8 teams.
 The results of the evaluation are the following:

 ### 1st place:
+**Chaotic Code**
-Chaotic Code, team members: Juan José Macharé and Hugo Chancay
+Team members: Juan José Macharé and Hugo Chancay

 ### 2nd place:
+**Critical Quipu Cartographers**
-Critical Quipu Cartographers, team members: Juan Sebastián Velez Rojas and Ricardo Isaías Velasco Silva
+Team members: Juan Sebastián Velez Rojas and Ricardo Isaías Velasco Silva

 ### 3rd place:
+**Sigmas**
-Sigmas, team members: Esteban Fernando Cárdenas Andino and Nicolas Alonso Noriega Cruz
+Team members: Esteban Fernando Cárdenas Andino and Nicolas Alonso Noriega Cruz

 Congratulations to the winners and all the participating teams!